 If a communicable disease develops, children should stay at home until recovery is complete.
-Contact the school nurse when your child should return to school.
+Contact the campus health office for guidance on when your child may return to school.
 If your child has a special medical need, please call the office so a conference can be set up with his/her teacher(s).
 We need to be aware of the correct procedures for your child if she/he experiences seizures, severe allergies, etc.

 What type of health screenings can I expect my child to receive while in school?

 The Tiger Health Team conducts vision and hearing screenings on all new students, and all children in pre-kindergarten, kindergarten, first, third, fifth and seventh and grades.
 We also conduct screenings if a parent or teacher requests the procedure.
 Once a child is identified as having a problem, a referral letter will be mailed to the parent.
 If is important to remember that by definition a screening will not detect all vision and hearing problems nor identify all child with hearing/vision difficulties.
 Spinal screenings on young people during the high-risk years seems to be the best way to detect spinal deformities.
 Without screening, referral and treatment, mild curves may progress into severe scoliosis, sideways twisting of the spine.
 All students in fifth and eighth grades will have a scoliosis screening.
 Parents will receive a notification letter one month to two weeks prior to the screening.
 Parents will be notified in writing if a professional evaluation is recommended.

 What if my child needs to be excused from physical education because of an injury or health problem?

 A written doctor's statement is necessary to excuse a child from participating in physical education class.